Makers of Calcium Supplements and Other Mineral Supplements

 Second, EZorb is the only supplement that increases bone density by stimulating osteoblast activities and enhancing collagen production.

-Third, EZorb Calcium also prevents gastrointestinal (G.I.) distress.
+Fourth, EZorb also prevents gastrointestinal distress.
 Inorganic calcium supplements can precipitate magma, which can coat mucous membranes, resulting in diarrhea or constipation.
 Anhydrous calcium aspartate, however, does not contribute to magma precipitation, does not cause stomach discomfort, and does not promote formation of stones in the small intestine or kidney.

 In addition, many compounds commonly found in foods, such as carbonates, phosphates, oxalates and phytates, attach themselves to inorganic calcium to form insoluble precipitates, which further reduce the absorption of calcium in the small intestine.
 EZorb Calcium maintains its chemical integrity against the onslaught of these compounds and remains bioavailable.